jujumiago/living-civilization-framework/ARTICLE.md

 - Rapid technological change
 - Loss of long-term direction

-The next stage of civilization requires more than technological progress.
+LCF explores the idea that future civilization development may require more than technological progress alone.

-It requires a framework for understanding how humans, systems, and the planet can develop together.
+It may require better ways to understand how humans, systems, resources, and the planet can develop together.

-The Living Civilization Framework (LCF) proposes civilization as a living system.
+The Living Civilization Framework (LCF) proposes viewing civilization as a living system.

-A system that learns, adapts, improves, and grows.
+A system that can observe, learn, adapt, improve, and evolve.

 ---

 # 2. From Survival to Legacy

-Every human and civilization begins with survival.
+Every human life and civilization begins with fundamental needs.

-A stable civilization creates pathways for people to move beyond survival toward higher levels of development.
+LCF explores a development pathway where stable foundations allow individuals and societies to progress toward higher levels of capability and contribution.

 ```text
 Survival